useModalController

 <script setup lang="ts">

-const {show} = useModalController()
+const {create} = useModalController()

 const firstRef = ref<OrchestratedToast>({